Sunday Mornings 9:30am (60 Minutes)

 Will NOT meet on Wednesday, April 24, 2019

 For balance, stress reduction, spiritual wellness, self-awareness, time out of busy lives, join this worship circle at any time.
 "Be still and know that I am God."
 Still Point is a contemplative worship service that weaves together scriptural passages, readings from various sources, prayer, and calm centering music with a time of meditation.
 A time to enter into a place of tranquility to be still and present with the sustaining, unifying, connecting, source that is God.
 Holy Communion is served each Wednesday throughout the fall, and at least monthly (the 3rd Wednesday) during winter and spring.*

-Please see the Holy Week schedule of worship services below.
+Please see the Holy Week schedule of worship services and Seasons service below.